-ASSOCIATE OF ARTS IN LIBERAL STUDIES (AALS) DEGREE
+ASSOCIATE OF ARTS IN LIBERAL STUDIES (AALS) DEGREE (63 semester hours/credits)

 This 63-credit hour degree program is designed for the student who desires to learn, but is not yet ready to prepare for a specific career.
 An AA in liberal studies lets these students pursue a generalized education while fulfilling basic educational requirements.
 Students will also have an opportunity to explore possible educational and career opportunities while earning a solid background in general education.